 Structure: Anything constructed, erected or placed permanently on the property, or attached, above or below grade.

-Tent or Tepee or Yurt: A collapsible structure of canvas or other flexible material constructed and sustained by poles.
+Tent(s) or Tepee(s) or Yurt(s): A collapsible structure of canvas or other flexible material constructed and sustained by poles.

 TODS: Tourist Oriented Directional Signs